 - 1. The COVID-19 vaccine, after two doses, is 95% effective at protecting most people from COVID-19 illness and helps reduce the severity of symptoms.
 However, there is currently no evidence that the vaccine prevents asymptomatic infection (person is infected but has no illness).
 Further knowledge is needed and will be learned as more people are vaccinated in our country and the world and we monitor the impact of vaccination on the spread of the disease. - 2.
 All vaccines work best to prevent disease only when enough people have gotten the vaccine.
 This is called "herd immunity."
-It is estimated that 70% of the world's population will need to be vaccinated to have enough herd immunity to significantly slow or stop this pandemic.
+It is estimated that 70% of the world's population will need to be immune to COVID-19 to have herd immunity sufficient to slow or stop this pandemic.
 We are still a long way from that 70%.